 Home / Partnership for Inclusion of Neurodiversity in Schools (PINS) project

-The goal of the PINS program is to leave a sustainable impact, building a legacy of closer collaboration between schools, parent carers, education and health.
+The goal of the PINS programme is to leave a sustainable impact, building a legacy of closer collaboration between schools, parent carers, education and health.
 This will reframe the focus of specialist input to how a supportive learning environment and well-equipped school can improve the outcomes for neurodiverse children.

 The schools involved are: